Lincoln Law School of San Jose: History

 From 1965 to 2013 Lincoln published a student-produced law review.

+Lincoln Law School moved locations several times throughout its history.
+From 1962-1967, it operated at The Alameda.
+In 1968, it moved into a building on Park Avenue.
+On September 30th, 2015, the school relocated from the intersection of First Street and Santa Clara Street, where it had operated since 1972, moving to its current location at 384 South Second Street.

-In February 2025, California state senator David Cortese and assembly member Ash Kalra, both Lincoln alumni, sponsored legislation that would allow Lincoln Law School to partner with San Jose State University to jointly award law degrees.
+In February 2025, California state senator David Cortese, a Lincoln alumnus and assembly member, and Ash Kalra, a former Lincoln adjunct professor, sponsored legislation that would allow Lincoln Law School to partner with San Jose State University to jointly award law degrees.